icopy-site/awesome/docs/index.md

 - [Nix](awesome/awesome-nix.md) - Package manager for Linux and other Unix systems that makes package management reliable and reproducible.
 - [Integration](awesome/awesome-integration.md) - Linking together different IT systems (components) to functionally cooperate as a whole.
 - [Node-RED](awesome/awesome-nodered.md) - A programming tool for wiring together hardware devices, APIs, and online services.
+- [Low Code](awesome/awesome-low-code.md) - Allowing business professionals to address their needs on their own with little to no coding skills.

 ## Programming Languages